MicrosoftDocs/memdocs/memdocs/intune/fundamentals/premium-add-ons.md

 ---
 # required metadata

-title: Premium add-ons for Microsoft Intune
+title: Intune add-ons for Microsoft Intune
 titleSuffix: Microsoft Intune
-description: When you purchase licenses for Premium add-ons for Microsoft Intune, you expand the capabilities for device management with Microsoft Endpoint Manager.
+description: When you purchase licenses for Intune add-ons for Microsoft Intune, you expand the capabilities for device management with Microsoft Endpoint Manager.
 keywords:
-author: smbhardwaj
+author: smritib17
 ms.author: smbhardwaj
 manager: dougeby
 ms.date: 05/03/2022